Lab testing

 What ships on day one

-- Unified storage for passwords, passkeys, SSH keys, cards, and arbitrary records
+- Unified keybag for passwords, passkeys, SSH keys, cards, and secure notes

 Deployment choices

-Keep Vault completely offline, run a local sync broker, or trust TitaniumGuard to relay encrypted updates when you need device parity.
+Keep Vault fully offline, run your own sync broker, or use TitaniumGuard to relay encrypted updates under strict governance.

 - Self Hosted